General

 My pet is scheduled for surgery tomorrow what do I need to do?

-When your pet is scheduled for a surgery appointment we will call you the day before.
-We do ask that your pet is fasted no food after 6pm, water is ok.
-The actual day of surgery starts with an early morning admission appointment with a technical staff member who will go over details of the planned procedure with you.
-Our surgeries are booked in the morning to allow for recovery time before we send home our patients later in the afternoon.
+When your pet is scheduled for a surgery appointment, we will call you the day before.
+For your pet’s safety, please ensure they are fasted: no food after midnight.
+However, please keep water available so your pet can stay hydrated.
+On the day of surgery, we start with an early morning admission appointment where a staff member will go over the details of the consent form with you.
+We ask that dog owners remain in the waiting area until our doctors have assessed their pet and confirmed they are healthy for surgery.
+Cat owners may leave once the drop-off is complete, but please keep your phones on in case our doctors have any follow-up questions.
+Our surgeries are scheduled in the morning to allow for recovery time before we send our patients home later in the afternoon.

 -